nshid/react-tic-tac-toe/README.md

 ## To use

 Install the latest version of [NodeJS](https://nodejs.org/en/) to create a new project.
-Delete all files in the "src" folder and replace with source files from this project.
+Delete all files in the "src" and "public" folders and replace with source files from this project.
 Run the server locally on port 3000.
 Execute the following commands via terminal:

 ### Node